wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	  # some content
 	  EOF
 	  ```
-	- Inside a function, it doesn't matter if the variable is only inside the scope
+	- Inside a function, it doesn't matter if the variable is only inside the scope.
+If it's i
 -
 -
 - ---